Fossil fuel divestment: Foundations and charitable endowments in the US

-In September 2014, the Rockefeller Brothers Fund announced it would be divesting its fossil fuel investments totalling $60 million.
+In September 2014, the Rockefeller Brothers Fund announced it would divest its fossil fuel investments totaling $60 million.
 "We are quite convinced that if he were alive today, as an astute businessman looking out to the future, he would be moving out of fossil fuels and investing in clean, renewable energy."

 Religious organizations in the US

+Founded in 1992, interfaith organization GreenFaith (which later expanded to a global movement) experienced a surge in interest after the "spectacular failure" of climate negotiations at the 2009 United Nations Climate Change Conference in Copenhagen.
+Founder Rev. Fletcher Harper stated the summit's ineffectiveness inspired divestment movements among places of worship of various religions.
+This would later lead to activism across faiths and religions, such as GreenFaith's involvement in the People's Climate March 2014.

 The 2013 general synod of the United Church of Christ (UCC) passed a resolution (sponsored by the Massachusetts Conference and ten other conferences of the UCC) outlining a path to divestment of church funds from fossil-fuel holdings.
-Under the resolution, a plan for divestment will be developed by June 2018.
+Under the resolution, a divestment plan will be developed by June 2018.
 The original proposal considered by the general synod called for a five-year plan to divestment; this was changed following negotiations between divestment proponents and the UCC's investment arm, United Church Funds.
 United Church Funds also established a denominational fossil-free fund (believed to be the first of its kind), which raised almost $16 million from UCC congregations, conferences, and other groups by late September 2014.

 In June 2014, the trustees of Union Theological Seminary in New York City unanimously voted to begin divesting fossil fuels from the seminary's $108.4 million endowment.